-Article 19 successfully provided legal support to two

-journalists in Siaya County who were charged with wilful obstruction of a police operation.
+Article 19 successfully provided legal support to two journalists in Siaya County who were charged with wilful obstruction of a police operation.
 The journalists won the case through the layers hired by Article 19.
 Moreover, the engagements facilitated by Article 19 led to the formulation of a framework to guide the establishment of a national mechanism for the safety of journalists in line with the Addis Ababa Resolution.
 The trainings provided by Article 19 enhanced the capacity of female journalists, media workers, bloggers, social media users and vulnerable groups to speak safely and to be heard in Kenya, Somalia, Rwanda, Uganda, Tanzania and South Sudan.
 Article 19's advocacy work also contributed to finalization of the regulations to operationalise the Access to Information Act 2016.

-- Inadequate funding to support peace building programmes - 2.
+- 1. Inadequate funding to support peace building programmes - 2.
 Poor enforcement of the law perpetuates high prevalence of violence and abuse of vulnerable groups such as children in informal settlements. - 3.
-Community members in counties such as Garissa and Turkana refuse to attend meetings to discuss how to reduce violence due to reasons such as not being paid for their time. - 4.
-Low awareness on the right to access information (ATI).
-This include limited knowledge among citizens on the procedures available to the public to seek redress in case of violations of the right to information. - Limited access to government documents such as annual development plans to access the information needed to review public programmes and to hold the government to account. - The risk exposure for young people involved in social accountability work is high.
+Community members in counties such as Garissa and Turkana refuse to attend meetings to discuss how to reduce violence due to reasons such as not being paid for their time.

+- 4. Low awareness on the right to access information (ATI).
+This include limited knowledge among citizens on the procedures available to the public to seek redress in case of violations of the right to information. - 5.
+Limited access to government documents such as annual development plans to access the information needed to review public programmes and to hold the government to account. - 6.
+The risk exposure for young people involved in social accountability work is high.
 In some counties, young people have reported concerns over surveillance, denial of services, exclusion, threats and victimization due to their work on social accountability.
 This affects the level of citizen scrutiny of public service delivery thus hindering realization of Sustainable Development Goals.

 - 1. There is limited coordination and creation of synergies among civil society organizations that take part in advocacy on children rights. - 2.
+Even though access to information is sufficiently covered in the legal frameworks, there lacks a policy that guides implementation.
+There is an initiative to develop ATI regulations which is a collaborative effort between the Commission on Administrative Justice, other relevant government entities like the Ministry of ICT, the National Law Reform Commission (NLRC), civil society and the private sector. - 3.
 There is lack of research around internal (media house) attacks/violation of the rights of journalists and media workers and specific interventions and redress mechanisms for such cases.
-Additionally, journalists lack training on documenting human rights violations. - 3.
-The contribution of human rights defenders and CSOs to development is not captured in state reports by the Kenya National Bureau of statistics. - 4.
-Nonrecognition of citizen generated data, insufficient data and monitoring mechanism, and inadequate civic space for public participation in implementation and monitoring of government programmes.
+Additionally, journalists lack training on documenting human rights violations. - 4.
+The contribution of human rights defenders and CSOs to development is not captured in state reports by the Kenya National Bureau of statistics.

+5. Nonrecognition of citizen generated data, insufficient data and monitoring mechanism, and inadequate civic space for public participation in implementation and monitoring of government programmes.